DanielSabba/MLOps22/MidTerm.md

 * **What tools and data storage/analytics resources will be used in the solution**
   * Pandas for data storage
-  * SKlearn's stat filters and models
+  * SKlearn's stat filters and models.
-  * SKlearn's pipeline for pipeline creation
+  * SKlearn's pipeline for pipeline creation.
-  * Dalex package
+  * Dalex package.
-  * PyOD package
+  * math, numpy.
+  * Pyod functions for outlier removal
+  * MLruns function marketplace

 * **How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.**
-  * Our pipeline will be fused in each of the data-scientists day-to-day work, with easy implementation and customization, providing better performance than common base model with plug-and-evaluate approach
+  *  Using our pipelines with the different abilities will generate various plots for analysts and stakeholders to derive insights - imporve sales and 	shrink expenses.
 * **How will the customer use the model results to make decisions**
-  * The customer will view model scores and will decide whether to choose different pipeline params or not.
+  * the customer will analyze the generated plots.
 * **Data movement pipeline in production**
-  * In production, a serving function / serving graph holding the pipeline implementation for easy data manipulation in production.
-  * When files are stored on cloud providers, proper credentials has to be declared. ()
+  * The client has the ability to set a scheduler on the given pipeline to allow continues flow, always producing data, running the pipeline, generate plots, explore and repeat.
 * **Make a 1 slide diagram showing the end to end data flow and decision architecture**
   ![my diagram](my_diagram.jpg)
     * If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.